25 July, 2019

 This is what Szymon Szymański, TSH’s Head of PHP Development, advises:

-What about soft skills?
+What about soft skills and communication skills?
 According to Szymon:

 What else can you do to spot the real deal?